 The Best Full Body Tracking Solutions You Can Buy Today

-bHaptics Tactsuit is a Wi-Fi-powered wearable device that gives VR enthusiasts full body tracking while in place.
+For those of you who want a full solution, the bHaptics Tactsuit is a Wi-Fi-powered wearable device that gives VR enthusiasts full body tracking while in place.
 It consists of a few different pieces:

 - Tactosy arm sensors